 MATH 8235 INTRODUCTION TO ANALYSIS (3 credits)

-Provides a theoretical foundation for the concepts of elementary calculus.
-Topics include the real number system, topology of the real line, limits, functions of one variable, continuity, differentiation, integration.
+This course provides a theoretical foundation for the concepts of elementary calculus.
+Topics include real number system, topology of the real line, limits, functions of one variable, continuity, differentiation.
 (Cross-listed with MATH 3230).

 MATH 8236 MATHEMATICAL ANALYSIS I (3 credits)

-Provides a theoretical foundation for the concepts of elementary calculus.
-Topics include ordered fields and the real number system, basic properties of complex numbers, metric space topology, sequences and series in Rk, limits and continuity in a metric space, monotonic functions.
+Provides a theoretical foundation for the concepts of classical calculus.
+Topics include ordered fields, the real and complex number system, basic metric space topology, numerical sequences and series, limits and continuity in metric spaces, monotonic functions, differentiation, (functions of several variables included).
 (Cross-listed with MATH 4230).

 MATH 8246 MATHEMATICAL ANALYSIS II (3 credits)

-Provides a theoretical foundation for the concepts of elementary calculus.
-Topics include differentiation and Riemann-Stieltjes Integration, sequences and series of functions, uniform convergence, power series, functions of several variables, Implicit Function Theorem.
+Provides a theoretical foundation for the concepts of classical Calculus (vector calculus included).
+Topics include sequences and series of functions, uniform convergence, power series, Fourier series, multivariable real differential and integral calculus, the Implicit Function Theorem, integration of different forms, and the important formulas, connecting those integrals, due to: Green, Gauss, Riemann, and Ostrogradski.
 (Cross-listed with MATH 4240).

 MATH 8250 PARTIAL DIFFERENTIAL EQUATIONS (3 credits)